-The closest ETF for FANG only stocks is the AdvisorShares New Tech and Media ETF (NYBOT: FNG).
-It’s important to note this ETF still has 25 stocks in its bundle, but they’re all closely related to the FANG companies.
+AdvisorShares New Tech and Media ETF (NYBOT: FNG) is a close alternative.
+It has 25 stocks in its bundle, and they’re all related to FANG companies.

-If you’re interested in only investing in FANG stocks, the easiest approach is to buy the individual stocks in your brokerage or retirement account.
+If you want only FANG stocks, your best bet, in my opinion, is to buy them individually with your brokerage or retirement account.

-FANG stocks all trade on the Nasdaq exchange and are part of the S&P 500.
-Because of their high standing, any standard brokerage or IRA account will allow you to invest in a FANG stock.
+FANG stocks all trade on the Nasdaq.
+They’re part of the S&P 500.
+Any standard brokerage or IRA account will let you purchase them.

 The Best Way to Buy FANG Stocks